Impact Factor 4.402 | CiteScore 7.8

 PMCID: all published articles receive a PMCID

-Plant Metabolism and Chemodiversity welcomes submissions of the following article types: Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective and Review.
+Plant Metabolism and Chemodiversity welcomes submissions of the following article types: Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Systematic Review.

 All manuscripts must be submitted directly to the section Plant Metabolism and Chemodiversity, where they are peer-reviewed by the Associate and Review Editors of the specialty section.